AY2324S2-CS2103T-W08-4/tp/docs/DeveloperGuide.md

     Test case: find project Project C
     Expected result: IS2218 project and Coding project is shown.
 Find project is case insensitive.
 Projects that contain Project or C or Project and C as a word (case insensitive) will be shown.

-### Add project
-    Test case: add project A
-    Expected: Successful result shown.
-Ui is updated with project A at the bottom of the list.

-    Test case: add project
-    Expected: Error result.
-Project cannot be empty.

 ### Add task
     Test case: add task dummy to CS2103T Ab3